632 Purchasing Card (P-Card) Program

 e.
 Call the phone number on the card immediately if suspicious activity is detected.

-7. A list of allowable P-Card purchases is located on the Allowable/Unallowable Purchase Guidelines.
+7. A list of unallowable P-Card purchases may be found on the Purchase Card Compliance webpage.

 F. Guidelines for Specialized Purchase Categories